lucasmreis/blogSource/src/posts/quick-introduction-to-csp-in-javascript.md

 ## Example 3: Processes Wait For Values In Channels

 The channels are the second and last concept we're gonna learn.
-They are queues, and whenever a process `take` from a channel, it pauses until a value is `put` in it.
+They are queues, and whenever process calls `take` on a channel, it pauses until a value is `put` into that channel.

 ```js
 import {go, chan, take, putAsync} from 'js-csp';